-- The adaptations to physical exercise and recovery.
+- Adaptations to physical exercise and recovery.

 - What happens when I am not recovering optimally and what consequences can it have?